 Also available as an online training course.

-The couse includes the use of online tools produced by HR Wallingford.
+The course includes the use of online tools produced by HR Wallingford.

-To ensure the course remains as producive as possible delegates will need to visit the website and create a free account for use on the day.
-The website is: https://www.uksuds.com/.
+To ensure the course remains as productive as possible, delegates will need to visit the website and create a free account for use on the day.
+The website is https://www.uksuds.com/.

 You will need a login and password to complete activities on the course.